Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Results

+In the previous section, the use of the proposed Adapters has been empirically motivated.
+In addition to these adapters, the proposed formulation in Section~\ref{subsec:method_ti} integrates a constrained transductive inference.
+This inference aims to exploit task-specific knowledge.
+More concretely, given some priors on the target task, such as the expected approximate volume in organ segmentation, the transductive inference can leverage this information via constraints on the query sample.

+\textit{\textbf{Performance analysis}}.
+The obtained results when adapting the pre-trained foundation model in the low-labeled data regime using black-box strategies, i.e., linear probing and a Spatial Adapter, are presented in Table~\ref{transductive_table}.
+Results show consistent improvements ranging from $+0.4\%$ to $+0.9\%$ for both linear probing and the proposed Adapter.
+Concretely, the largest impact is obtained when K=1, which suggests that incorporating anatomical priors on the target task might provide larger performance gains when less support data is accessible for adaptation.
+Interestingly, tuning the proposed Adapter in this transductive setting when using 10 support volumes approaches PEFT methods, trained on the large data regime, i.e., using K=30 shots (\textit{see} Table~\ref{results_ours}), and reduces the gap with full fine-tuning, while requiring much fewer samples.

-\paragraph{\textbf{Qualitative evaluation.}} In the following, we introduce in Figure \ref{fig:qualitative} a qualitative assessment of the performance of the proposed adapter, using the few-shot setting with $k=5$.
+\textit{\textbf{Qualitative evaluation}}.
+Figure~\ref{fig:qualitative} depicts a qualitative assessment of the performance of the proposed Adapter using the few-shot setting with k=5.
 The visualizations show the benefits of incorporating anatomical constraints regarding organ proportion during adaptation (\textit{first and second rows}).
-Also, we observe the segmentation improvement of training a small adapter module on top of the backbone for efficient fine-tuning (\textit{second and third rows}).
+Also, the segmentation improvement of training a small Adapter module on top of the backbone for efficient transfer learning (\textit{second, third, and fourth rows}) is illustrated.